mtlynch/mtlynch.io/content/posts/solo-developer-year-6/index.md

 ### Close the TinyPilot office

-- **Result**: We still have the office for non-critical workflows
+- **Result**: We still have the office for non-critical workflows.
 - **Grade**: B

 I felt like we were past the point where it made sense to do a lot of our tasks in-house.
-Even though it went smoothly, there were lots of risks that could seriously disrupt business, such as pipes exploding.
+Even though it went smoothly, there were lots of risks that could seriously disrupt business, such as sprinklers exploding.

 It is awfully convenient.
 The team likes having a quiet place to work rather than working from home.
 And rent is only $600/month, so it's not a huge expense.

 So, if a pipe burst in our office tomorrow and destroyed everything, it would be inconvenient, but we'd be fine.
-The most important thing we do there now is process returns, but we're in the process of handing that job over to our manufacturer.
+The most important thing we do there now is processing returns, but we're handing that job over to our manufacturer.

 I didn't think our landlord would let us go month-to-month, but he ended up being fine with it.
 So if there's no long-term commitment, and we're using it out of convenience rather than necessity, I'm happy to keep it.